covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 Sun Chen said, January 26, his father suddenly coughed up blood during self isolation at home.
 He immediately took his father to Tongji Hospital.
 The test result showed that his lungs were moderately to severely infected.
 Unfortunately this CT report did not help his father to be hospitalized, because they didn't go through the complete diagnostic process.

-The hospital told Sun Chen's father to isolate at home and take medicines, but Sun Chen realized, the cases around me were all severe, I have to get my father a hospital bed.
+The hospital told Sun Chen's father to isolate at home and take medicines, but Sun Chen realized, the cases around me were all severe, I had to get my father a hospital bed.

 What does a hospital bed mean?
 Without it, Li Kaimeng from Han Yang had to watch his father breathe with difficulty through the night at home, until he breathed out his last breath.
 His father was a veteran who later worked at the government, the pillar of his family.
 After the unfortunate death of his father, it took the funeral house over ten hours to get there.
 They were busy too, they needed to take multiple bodies at a time.